siramsay/100-days-of-code-R3/README.md

 It's good to try and break the internet, definitely learning stuff.

-### Day 362 2021 Nov 14, Sunday
+### Day 362 2021 Nov 13, Saturday

 **Today's Progress**

 - Documented a few things
 - Did a bit of work on CSS parallax.

 **Thoughts**
 Bit of a slow day but back to it tomorrow.

-### Day 361 2021 Nov 13, Saturday
+### Day 361 2021 Nov 12, Friday

 **Today's Progress**